Prince William and Kate Middleton Dazzle at the BAFTA Film Awards 2019

 Date night!

 Prince William and Kate Middleton turned heads as they arrived at the 2019 BAFTA Film Awards on Sunday evening at Royal Albert Hall in London.
-For the special occasion, the Duchess of Cambridge donned a gorgeous white, one-shoulder gown with her hair pulled back.
+For the special occasion, the Duchess of Cambridge donned silver Jimmy Choo 'Viola' heels, a gorgeous white, one-shoulder McQueen gown with her hair pulled back.
 Kate also appeared to be wearing the late Princess Diana's earrings.

 The royals are in attendance at the ceremony, honoring the year's best work in the film industry, so William, the president of the British Academy Film Awards, can present the Fellowship award.